 When to go…

-The best time to visit is November-February, which is their summer months.
+The best time to visit is November-February, which is their summer months of the Uruguay weather.
 You will find very pleasant temperatures in 70’s and low 80’s.
 Rainfall is fairly consistent all year long.

 Best Things to Do